yuzcccc/vqa-mfb/README.md

 - [VQA-1.0 model](http://pan.baidu.com/s/1o8LURge) on the BaiDuYun
 - [VQA-2.0 model](http://pan.baidu.com/s/1pLjtkSV) on the BaiduYun

-## Training from scratch
+## Training from Scratch

 We provide the scripts for training two MFB models from scratch, i.e., `mfb-baseline` and `mfb-coatt-glove` folders.
 Simply running the python scripts `python train_mfb_baseline.py` or `python train_mfb_coatt_glove.py` will start training from scratch.

 - Most of the hyper-parameters and configrations with comments are defined in the `config.py` file.
 - The solver configrations are defined in the `get_solver` function in the `train_*.py` scripts.
 - Pretrained GloVe word embedding model (the spacy library) is required to train the mfb-coatt-glove model.
-The installation of spacy and GloVe model can be referred to [here](https://github.com/akirafukui/vqa-mcb/tree/master/train)
+The installation instructions of spacy and GloVe model can be found [here](https://github.com/akirafukui/vqa-mcb/tree/master/train).

 ## Evaluation

 To generate an answers JSON file in the format expected by the VQA evaluation code and VQA test server, you can use `eval/ensemble.py`.
 This code can also ensemble multiple models.
 Running `python ensemble.py` will print out a help message telling you what arguments to use.

+## Licence

+This code is distributed under MIT LICENSE.
+The released models are only allowed for non-commercial use.

 ## Citation

+If the codes are helpful for your research, please cite

 ```
 @article{zhou2017mfb,
   title={Multi-modal Factorized Bilinear Pooling with Co-Attention Learning for Visual Question Answering},